Quasso/qui/README.md

 Run-of-the-mill callback, do whatever you want!
 Useful for added flexibility, e.g. setting CSS properties that aren't available via `options`.

-I touched on it just then, but depending on the type of transition you're doing (in/out), qui will automatically adjust the display property of the element(s), and if you apply `vis: true` in the options, it'll adjust the visibility property.
+I touched on it just then, but depending on the type of transition you're doing (in/out), qui will automatically adjust the display property of the element(s).

 ### Contribution guidelines ###